 - Carefully follow the directions listed on the front of the machine. - Check that the lint screens on the dryers are clean and in place before and after use. - Every machine has a load limit.
-Exceeding this limit reduces the quality of your wash and adds to your drying time. - Promptly remove laundry when the wash or dry cycle is complete. - Immediately notify the 24-hour service line listed on the laundry equipment in case of any malfunction or email housing@pdx.edu.
+Exceeding this limit reduces the quality of your wash and adds to your drying time. - Promptly remove laundry when the wash or dry cycle is complete. - Immediately report any issues with the machines via the mobile app or the 24-hour service line listed on the laundry equipment, or email housing@pdx.edu.
 Please be specific: provide the unit number of the machine that is not functioning properly, the building and floor number, and the nature of the problem. - Coin Meter can be reached at 503-452-4111 or service@coinmeter.com